microsoft/react-native-dualscreen/twopane-navigation/packages/twopane-navigation/ReadME.md

 ## Getting started

-The Dual Navigation library is built around the core concept of viewing each screen on your multi-screen device as its own stack (LIFO) like system and rendering the very top element of said stack as the current page for the user to see.
+The TWO Navigation library is built around the core concept of viewing each screen on your multi-screen device as its own stack (LIFO) like system and rendering the very top element of said stack as the current page for the user to see.

 This can be seen by the picture below
 ![stack Example](docs/stackExample.png)